How to Pass a VA C&P Exam: What Veterans Must Do and Avoid

 2. Minimizing or Downplaying Symptoms

 Veterans often downplay symptoms due to pride or fear of being seen as weak.
 This can result in an inaccurate assessment and potentially a lower disability rating.
-For example, If hearing loss causes you to miss conversations, you may want to inform your examiner.

 3. Acting Differently from Your Normal Routine